cimeister/academic-kickstart/content/blog/example/index.md

 math: true

 ---
+**TL;DR**:  This post is my attempt to write down the UnigramLM tokenization cleanly and explicitly—because the original paper is more of a sketch than a full spec, and the real algorithm is basically the implementation in the SentencePiece library.
+We'll formalize the unigram generative model, derive the EM updates, explain why pruning is needed (and how it's done), and point out the spots where the practical implementation quietly diverges from the tidy math.
+And hopefully, by the end, you'll think the UnigramLM algorithm is just as cool as I do.

+### Origins of this blog post
+*(feel free to skip this section)*

+These days, tokenization is basically syonymous with Byte-pair Encoding (BPE).
+If you ask someone "do you know how tokenization works?", there's a decent chance you’ll get an answer like: "Yeah yeah, I know BPE.""

+But there's this other tokenizer sitting right next to BPE in practice: UnigramLM (the SentencePiece "unigram" model).
+On paper it looks totally different.
+Instead of greedily merging pairs, it says: "let's uncover latent tokens and treat tokenization like inference."
+At least to me, that framing feels a lot more linguistically sane (or, at minimum, less like we’re playing subword Tetris).
+Naturally, I figured I should actually understand the algorithm.
+So I did what everyone does: I went to the original 2018 paper.
+That... didn't get me very far.
+So then I went to the SentencePiece repo, hoping I could reconstruct the missing pieces from the code.
+After a brief flashback while staring at the C++ implementation to the terror of my undergraduate CS classes, I bailed on that approach too.
+Then I thought maybe the missing explanation was hiding in the HuggingFace documentation — but let's just say that rabbit hole ended like this:

 > *The HuggingFace documentation* \[on UnigramLM\] *describes a
 > tokeniser that doesn’t exist.
 It should not be relied on as an
 > explanation for UnigramLM, because it doesn’t even come close.*
 > –Claude

-When I first tried to _really_ understand UnigramLM, I did what everyone does: I went to the original 2018 paper.
-That... didn't get me very far.
-So then I went to the SentencePiece repo, hoping I could reconstruct the missing pieces from the code.
-After a brief flashback while staring at the C++ implementation to the terror of my undergraduate CS classes, I bailed on that approach too.
-The paper gives a nice high-level story, and the code clearly works in practice, but I couldn't find a single place that actually spells out the full generative model, why the algorithm is mathematically sound, or how all the little "engineering details" (like pruning and vocabulary initialization) fit into that picture.
+The original paper gives a nice high-level story, and the code clearly works in practice, but I couldn't find a single place that actually spells out the full generative model, why the algorithm is mathematically sound, or how all the little "engineering details" (like pruning and vocabulary initialization) fit into that picture.
 At that point, I figured to myself, well this is a _unigram_ model.
 How complicated can it be?
 I can definitely reason through the logic myself.
 Turns out that was a tad bit naive.
 But I'm nothing if not stubborn, so here we are a few months later!

-This post is what I wish I'd had at the start of the endeavor--approachable but rigorous walkthrough of UnigramLM as a probabilistic model, showing why EM is a reasonable tool here, what the posterior over segmentations actually looks like, and how the SentencePiece-style implementation approximates all of this in practice.
+This post is what I wish I'd had at the start of that endeavor--an approachable but rigorous walkthrough of UnigramLM as a probabilistic model, showing why EM is a reasonable tool here, what the posterior over segmentations actually looks like, and how the SentencePiece-style implementation approximates all of this in practice.
 If you've ever felt that UnigramLM is "clear enough to use, but not clear enough to explain on a whiteboard," my hope is that this takes you the rest of the way to really understanding it, and maybe even extending it.
 Because at least I think its a pretty cool algorithm that deserves some of BPE's limelight.

-# Tokenization
+# Tokenization Background and Notation

 So that we're on the same page, let's start with a formal definition of tokenization.